Canop/rhit/README.md

 Separating filters with a comma is an easy way to do a "AND".

-If I want to get paths which are neither `broot` or just a number, I'll do
+If I want to get paths which are neither `broot` nor just a number, I'll do

 ```bash
 rhit -p '!^/\d+$,!broot'